Tamboo!

 Tamboo! is an album by Les Baxter, His Chorus and Orchestra.
 It was released in 1955 on the Capitol label (catalog nos.
 T-655).

 The album debuted on Billboard magazine's popular albums chart on January 28, 1956, peaked at No. 6, and remained on that chart for two weeks.

+Ralph J. Gleason of the San Francisco Chronicle in 1955 described the album as "an odd LP", "really musically very dreary" but a "hi fi fan's dream" with its great recording and unusual sounds.
+He predicted "it could be a big hit as it is unlike anything else but, perhaps some of Baxter's own previous work."